Don't spend your time during a storm side-eyeing the towering elm beside your driveway, worried it might fall.

 But keep your tulip trees svelte.
 "The bigger it gets, the more likely it could fail in a higher wind," says Andersen.

-This stately conifer was born to survive serious flooding: it thrives in the Louisiana bayous (it's also the state tree)."They have an amazing tapered trunk that's exceptionally thick at the base," and an extensive root system to match, says Woody Nelson, vice president of marketing and communications at the Arbor Day Foundation.
+This stately conifer was born to survive serious flooding: It thrives in the Louisiana bayous (it's also the state tree)."They have an amazing tapered trunk that's exceptionally thick at the base," and an extensive root system to match, says Woodrow Nelson, vice president of mission and membership at the Arbor Day Foundation.
 "They're super tolerant."

 But you don't need waterlogged land to please a bald cypress.
 Hardy through zone 4, these trees will happily serve as your backyard centerpiece even when it's dry.